dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Spec.md

 24. **Given the application settings window is opened, when Automation (Preview) tab is viewed, then placeholder checkboxes for New Study and Add Study actions are visible.**
 25. **Given a previous study, when Reportified toggle is enabled, then text is restored to original baseline state without reprocessing.**
 26. **Given automation settings, when viewed, then two reorderable lists and one library list are present via drag & drop skeleton.**
+27. **Given a previous study with multiple reports, when the study is selected, then the report selector ComboBox is populated with all reports for the study.**
+28. **Given the report selector ComboBox, when a report is selected, then Findings & Conclusion are updated to reflect the selected report.**
+29. **Given the previous report selector, when the selected report's date/time is null, then the ComboBox item displays without a report date.**
+30. **Given the previous report selector, when a report is selected, then the report is shown in the Findings & Conclusion editors with the correct transformations applied.**
+31. **Given the previous report selector ComboBox, when displayed, then it uses dark theme styling with a compact monospace font.**

 ### Edge Cases
 - What happens when studyname mapping window is closed without selection? → [NEEDS CLARIFICATION: fallback behavior – skip, force retry, or mark as unmapped?]